MohammedBakri1503/connectx_api_test/README.md

 ### Suggestions for Improving the Tested API**

 -**Proper Input Validation**
   Validate that required fields are present and data types are correct (e.g. string title, integer userId).

 -**Accurate Status Codes**
   Return 400 Bad Request for invalid JSON or payloads, 404 Not Found for invalid IDs, and 500 for true server errors.

 -**Unique ID Handling and Persistence**
   Implement real or simulated storage so that new posts get unique IDs and updates/deletes persist.

 -**Standard Error Responses**
   Respond with structured JSON error messages like:

--**Rate Limiting & Authentication**
-Add API key authentication and throttle excessive requests to prevent abuse.